 - African Tiger Fish – The largest of all Tiger Fish species, these naturally healthy and resilient fish have large appetites and need lots of room to swim around.

 - American Tiger Fish –Distinguished by their silvery stripes, these fast-growing fish are usually the easiest kind to obtain and are particularly hardy.

-- Siamese Tiger Fish -These fish adapt well to aquarium conditions and are the easiest kind of tiger fish to keep.
-They prefer to stalk rather than chasing their prey, and can do this happily with non-live foods.
+- Siamese Tiger Fish –These fish adapt well to aquarium conditions and are the easiest kind of Tiger Fish to keep.
+They prefer to stalk rather than chase their prey and can do this happily with non-live foods.

-Tiger fish have never been successfully bred in captivity, but do engage in complex social behaviour when kept in groups.
+Tiger Fish have never been successfully bred in captivity but do engage in complex social behavior when kept in groups.
 As a shoal, they will sometimes challenge other groups of fish to secure and defend territory.

 Large, aggressive, and long-lived, Tiger Fish require a big commitment, but they have a good deal to offer in return.
 They will soon get to know the humans who come to see them, and they’ll certainly make an impression on your guests!
 You won’t find any other fish quite like them.